nshalabi/ATTACK-Tools/README.md

 -   **ATT&CK™ Data Model:** a relational data model for ATT&CK™ and STIX™.
 -   **ATT&CK™ View:** an adversary emulation planning tool.

+More about the toolset design/use cases can be found here: https://nosecurecode.blog/2018/08/31/attck-stix-a-data-model-and-attck-tools/

 # Content

 -   Release Notes